2019

 West Midlands Ambulance Service

-Concerns summary The current system for recording patients' refusal of hospital admission, involving a generic summary and electronic signature on a tablet, fails to adequately ensure distressed patients/families understand they are rejecting medical advice.
+Concerns summary (AI summary) The current system for recording patients' refusal of hospital admission, involving a generic summary and electronic signature on a tablet, fails to adequately ensure distressed patients/families understand they are rejecting medical advice.

 Historic (No Identified Response)